Six Tips to Prevent Weight Gain in the New Year

 View All Section Pages

 If losing weight is one of your goals this year, you don’t have to reach for diet fads, pricey pills or extravagant methods.
-Cooper Clinic’s Lizzy McCrary, RDN, LD, offers six tried and true guidelines to help you avoid extra pounds and keep it off.
+Cooper Clinic Nutrition offers six tried and true guidelines to help you avoid extra pounds and keep them off.

 1. Weigh yourself regularly.
 Aim for at least once a week, but weigh daily if you are trying to follow patterns with your weight fluctuations.
 If you notice a few pounds have appeared, take a look at your lifestyle.
 Ask yourself, “Am I sneaking bites of food, snacking excessively between meals or sitting more often than moving?”
 Being vigilant and honest can help you catch small amounts of weight gain sooner rather than later.